AppliedAcousticsChalmers/auralization-toolbox/README.md

 You will need to download the employed HRIRs of a Neumann KU 100 manikin from [here](https://zenodo.org/record/3928297/files/HRIR_L2702.sofa?download=1) and store them in the subfolder `hrtfs` (The MATLAB script is going to do that automatically for you, both the downloading and creating that folder.) as well as the [SOFA](https://www.sofaconventions.org/mediawiki/index.php/SOFA_(Spatially_Oriented_Format_for_Acoustics)) MATLAB API from [here](https://sourceforge.net/projects/sofacoustics/).

+The surface grids require either a single layer of both sound pressure and particle velocity or a double layer of sound pressure.

 The toolbox was originally presented in

 > Jens Ahrens, "A Software Tool for Auralization of Simulated Sound Fields," Auditorium Acoustics, Athens, Greece, 2023 [ [pdf](https://research.chalmers.se/publication/539920/file/539920_Fulltext.pdf) ]